TLRKiliann/BMI/README.md

 # BMI
 # Handy app to calculate BMI (IMC)
-# Easy to launch with python minimum version 3
+# Easy to launch with python minimum 3.x
 # GUI to quickly catch results ;)